metabase/metabase/docs/questions/query-builder/expressions/converttimezone.md

 `convertTimezone` shifts a datetime into a specified time zone by adding or subtracting the right number of hours from the datetime.

-Time zones are rather nasty to work with (easy to misunderstand, difficult to notice), so we recommend using `convertTimezone` if
+Time zones are rather nasty to work with (it's easy to make mistakes, and difficult to catch them), so you should try to use `convertTimezone` if the interpretation of your data is very sensitive to cut-off points.

-- You've checked all the possible [source time zones](#source-time-zones) that could come into play, and
-- the [converted report dates](#creating-custom-report-dates) significantly enhance the interpretation of the data.
+For example, if you're tracking user logins over time, you probably won't run your business differently if some logins get counted on Mondays instead of Tuesdays.
+However, if you're using Metabase to do something more precise, like your taxes, you (and the government) will probably care a lot more about the difference between transactions that occurred on Dec 31 vs. Jan 1.

 | Syntax                                                               | Example                                                       |
 |----------------------------------------------------------------------|---------------------------------------------------------------|